alexander-morris/gulp-blog/README.md

 ## About Gulp

 Gulp uses Tasks to manage Globs of content.
-In this solution we will Watch directories for changes and rebuild the docs/ folder whenever changes are found. "gulp serve" can be used to watch, build, and serve these files on localhost:8080 TEST
+In this solution we will Watch directories for changes and rebuild the docs/ folder whenever changes are found. "gulp serve" can be used to watch, build, and serve these files on localhost:8080